Ariana Grande’s Grandma Looks Shocked As She Sings About ‘F**king’ With Boys’ — Watch

 Ariana Grande & Stevie Wonder’s ‘Faith’ Music Video — PICS

 Ari is definitely coming into her own, even shutting down slut shamers during the first night of her tour.
-The songstress clapped back at haters who dissed her after making it clear she didn’t take kindly to being objectified by a fan of rapper boyfriend Mac Miller, 25, back in Dec.
+The songstress clapped back at haters who dissed her after making it clear she didn’t take kindly to being objectified by a fan of her rapper boyfriend Mac Miller, 25, back in Dec.
 2016.

 As a video played in the background of the arena, images flashed reading “grounded,” “playful” and “sexual.”
-However, when “not asking for it,” came up, fans knew it was her way of firing back at the people who confused her sexual empowerment with “an invitation for disrespect.”
-Her Dangerous Woman tour concludes in Italy on June 17, so this is only a start of the epic surprises!
+However, when “not asking for it,” came up, fans knew it was her way of firing back at those who confused her sexual empowerment as “an invitation for disrespect.”
+Ari’s Dangerous Woman tour concludes in Italy on June 17, so this is only a start of the epic surprises!

 HollywoodLifers, do you think Ariana’s grandma gave her a scolding later?
 Let us know!